 Follow this teacher’s blueprint for surviving as a sub!

 What are your tips for substitute teachers?
-Leave in the comments below!
+Tell us in the comments below!

 Want more ideas like this?
 Subscribe to our newsletters!